-We’ve put together a series of online interactive educational activities to replace our face-to-face masterclasses, schools and colleges liaison, and UCAS fairs while schools are closed due to the Coronavirus pandemic.
+We've put together a series of online interactive educational activities to replace our face-to-face masterclasses, schools and colleges liaison, and UCAS fairs while schools are closed due to COVID-19.
 We want to encourage and support you to keep studying and are providing innovative and engaging ways to involve you in online activities within our academic community.
 Explore this page to find out more about our University and to catch up with previous talks from our Lincoln Live guests including the BBC's Clara Amfo, Chris Packham CBE, and Jason Bradbury.

 You can access exclusive benefits by signing up to become a Virtual Classroom member.
-As a member, you can receive updates and reminders for our upcoming events and be the first to put your questions to our Lincoln Live speakers!
+As a member, you can receive updates and reminders for our upcoming events and be the first to put your questions to upcoming talks with our Lincoln Live speakers!

 Our weekly Lincoln Live events will be streamed on our homepage live every Wednesday.
-These virtual talks offer you the chance to hear from guest speakers as they discuss topics from across the worlds of entertainment, science, the arts, and also experience of student life at Lincoln.
+These virtual talks offer you the chance to watch our guest speakers discuss topics from across the worlds of entertainment, science, the arts, and also experience of student life at Lincoln.

-Take a look at our upcoming speakers below - or head further down this page to catch up with our previous Lincoln Live sessions, including talks from a selection of Lincoln academics and the BBC's Clara Amfo, naturalist and wildlife expert Chris Packham, and technology aficionado Jason Bradbury!
+Take a look at upcoming talks below - or head further down this page to catch up with our previous Lincoln Live sessions, including talks from a selection of Lincoln academics and the BBC's Clara Amfo, naturalist and wildlife expert Chris Packham, and technology aficionado Jason Bradbury!

 Our regular Live Link-ups provide the opportunity to ask questions you might have about going to university.
 Speak to our team of advisors who will be happy to answer any of your questions, whether you want to know more about the application process, fees and funding, or accommodation, or simply want to find out more about student life at Lincoln.

 Students have always been at the heart of what we do at Lincoln.
 We want our new and returning students to be confident that our campuses are safe places to study.